offlinemark/poet/README.md

 ## demo

-This is just a small sample of what poet can do.
+This is just a small sample of what Poet can do.

 The scenario is, an attacker has gotten access to the victim's machine and downloaded and executed the client.
 She does not have